pouriap/Grabby/README.md

 As long as the browser supports manifest v2 the addon should work but there are two limitation with Chromium-based browsers:

-1- Due to lack of API support overwriting the download dialog doesn't work.
+1- Due to lack of API support overriding the download dialog doesn't work.

 2- The addon cannot be signed by Google so it cannot be installed like normal addons.
 In order to install it you have to add it in developer mode as described below.